MShawon/github-clone-count-badge/README.md

 ```
 2) To use this, you will need a personal access token.
 See this https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token to get one.
 3) Next, add action secrets to this repository like https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository this.
-Remember **SECRET_TOKEN** must be the secret name.
-And the value will be **personal access token**.
+Remember `SECRET_TOKEN` must be the secret name.
+And the value will be the **personal access token** you just generated.

 ## Usage
 Replace `<url>` with clone.json url.